jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 {:.indent}
 </div>

 #### (when north of the sun's path)
-1. Align the face of the dial with the equatorial plane<sup>*</sup>, with the solar noon position at the top.
+1. Align the face of the dial with the equatorial plane<sup>1</sup>, with the solar noon position at the top.
-2. Rotate your body till the hour hand points directly at the sun.
+2. Rotate your body till the hour hand points directly at the sun.<sup>2</sup>
 3. The dial's solar noon position now points southward.

-<sup>*</sup> Start vertical and tilt the dial away from you by an angle equal to your latitude.
+<sup>1</sup> Start vertical and tilt the dial away from you by an angle equal to your latitude.
 {:.tangent .indent}

+<sup>2</sup> The shadow of a knife blade can help you align the hand without looking at the sun.
+{:.tangent .indent}

 #### (when south of the sun's path)
-1. Align the face of the dial with the equatorial plane<sup>*</sup>, with the hour hand at the top.
+1. Align the face of the dial with the equatorial plane<sup>1</sup>, with the hour hand at the top.
-2. Rotate your body till the solar noon position points directly at the sun.
+2. Rotate your body till the solar noon position points directly at the sun.<sup>2</sup>
 3. The hour hand now points southward.

-<sup>*</sup> Start vertical and tilt the dial away from you by an angle equal to your latitude.
+<sup>1</sup> Start vertical and tilt the dial away from you by an angle equal to your latitude.
 {:.tangent .indent}

+<sup>2</sup> The shadow of a knife blade can help you align the hand without looking at the sun.
+{:.tangent .indent}

 ### Navigating with a 12-hour dial

 #### (when north of the sun's path)
-1. Align the face of the dial with the equatorial plane<sup>*</sup>, with the solar noon position at the top.
+1. Align the face of the dial with the equatorial plane<sup>1</sup>, with the solar noon position at the top.
-2. Rotate your body till the sun is halfway between the hour hand and solar noon.
+2. Rotate your body till the sun is halfway between the hour hand and solar noon.<sup>2</sup>
 3. The dial's solar noon position now points southward.

-<sup>*</sup> Start vertical and tilt the dial away from you by an angle equal to your latitude.
+<sup>1</sup> Start vertical and tilt the dial away from you by an angle equal to your latitude.
 {:.tangent .indent}

+<sup>2</sup> The shadow of a knife blade can help you align the hand without looking at the sun.
+{:.tangent .indent}

 #### (when south of the sun's path)
-1. Align the face of the dial with the equatorial plane<sup>*</sup>, and rotate it so that the position halfway between the hour hand and solar noon is at the top.
+1. Align the face of the dial with the equatorial plane<sup>1</sup>, and rotate it so that the position halfway between the hour hand and solar noon is at the top.
-2. Rotate your body till the solar-noon position points directly at the sun.
+2. Rotate your body till the solar-noon position points directly at the sun.<sup>2</sup>
 3. The top of the dial now points northward.

-<sup>*</sup> Start vertical and tilt the dial away from you by an angle equal to your latitude.
+<sup>1</sup> Start vertical and tilt the dial away from you by an angle equal to your latitude.
+{:.tangent .indent}

+<sup>2</sup> The shadow of a knife blade can help you align the hand without looking at the sun.
 {:.tangent .indent}

 ### How accurate is watch-based navigation?